(All fields required)

 Camp Joyful Hearts is a residential summer camp for kids and teens with heart disease.
 Camp Joyful Hearts offers many exciting camp activities such as swimming, high ropes, campfires, stargazing in our new observatory, and much more!
 All activities are adapted to each child’s abilities.
 A pediatric cardiologist and cardiac nurses are onsite 24 hours a day.

-The 2014 dates for Camp Joyful Hearts are Sunday, June 22 through Friday, June 27.
-(Please note that camp starts on Sunday this year, rather than Monday as it has in the past.)
+The 2015 dates for Camp Joyful Hearts are June 21-June 26.
 Cost is $50 per camper.
 For more information on how to register your child for Camp Joyful Hearts, please see information to the right.

 Any child or adolescent with a congenital or acquired heart disease, ages 8 to 18, may attend.
 Teens and young adults with heart disease, ages 16 to 21, can volunteer as leaders-in-training and assist counselors with the younger kids.